I-2-3-12.Objections to Manner of Appearance or Time and Place Set for Hearing

 1. Objections by Claimants to Appearing In Person or by Telephone

-For telephone hearings, an ALJ does not provide the opportunity to object because the claimant is only directed to appear in that manner in extraordinary circumstances.
+For telephone hearings, OHO management, through designated staff, does not provide the opportunity to object because the claimant is only directed to appear in that manner under extraordinary circumstances.

-If a claimant submits an objection to appearing at hearing in person or by telephone, the ALJ is not required to consider the objection.
-However, an ALJ may consider an objection to appearing by telephone at his or her discretion.
+If a claimant submits an objection to appearing in person or by telephone, OHO management, through designated staff, is not required to consider the objection.

 2. Objections by Claimants to Appearing by Video Teleconferencing (VTC)